cleanlab/aws-marketplace/data-inspector/README.md

 If your dataset contains text fields (strings that are not discrete categories), we recommend a p*-instance that has GPU such that large language models can be fine-tuned on your data.

-If your dataset is big (over 100k rows), we recommend an instance with lots of memory: m5.24xlarge if no text, p3.16xlarge otherwise.
+If your dataset is big (over 100k rows), we recommend an instance with lots of memory: m5.24xlarge if no text fields, p3.16xlarge otherwise.

 ## Common Errors